fradimassimo/NLP-GVRT-SDN/README.md

 # NLP-GVRT-SDN

-This repository provides instructions for reproducing the results presented in the paper: **"Evaluation of the GVRT Algorithm for Domain Generalization on 3 domains of DomainNet"**.
+This repository provides instructions for reproducing the results presented in the paper: **"Assessing GVRT Performance for Domain Generalization Across Three DomainNet Domains"**.

 ## Prerequisites